syncfusion-content/maui-docs/MAUI/TextInputLayout/States-And-Colors.md

 ## Container color
 The color of the container can be customized by setting the `ContainerBackgroundColor` property.
-It is applicable when the `ContainerType` property is set to `Filled` and `Outlined`.
+It is applicable when the `ContainerType` property is set to `Filled` and `Outlined.`

 ### Filled